 You likely have your own vision for retirement—you may want to golf every day, or visit family once a month, or sign up for ballroom dancing lessons.
 “Identifying your priorities and personalizing your strategy is a key part to turning years of contributions into retirement income,” says Heather Winston, financial professional and product director for retirement income solutions at Principal®.

-A few thought starters may help as you put those plans and priorities to paper.
-Here are four of them, as you begin building a solid retirement income plan.
+Here are four steps to help you put those plans and priorities to paper and begin building a solid retirement income plan.

 Step 1: Define what retirement means for you.

-What do you envision doing during your retirement—traveling, staycationing, working part-time?
-Those first, active years of retirement may look a lot like the last years of work, in terms of spending.
+What do you envision doing in retirement—traveling, staycationing, working part-time?
+Those first active years of retirement may look a lot like the last years of work, in terms of spending.
 So it may be a good idea to customize your budget for the go-go years, the slow-go years, and the no-go years.

 If you have a spouse or partner, consider whether you plan to retire at the same time and whether your goals align.
 Your health and wellbeing may be a factor, and your needs may be different as the two of you age, so remain flexible no matter when you assume you’ll retire

 Step 2: Analyze your financial situation.

-If you’ve done the math and your analysis shows you may not achieve your retirement goals, don’t worry.
-You can make changes to manage expenses and boost savings, especially if you’re still in your working years:
+Don’t worry if you’ve done the math and your analysis shows you may not achieve your retirement goals.
+It’s never too late to make changes to manage expenses and boost savings, especially if you’re still working.

 - Increase your retirement plan contributions.